mars0i/clj-agentscript1/README.md

 little bit about the Javascript libraries you're using.
 Here are some things that I found useful to know along the way.

-Agentscript is written in Coffeescript, which is then compiled to Javascript.
+Agentscript is written in CoffeeScript, which is then compiled to Javascript.
 CoffeeScript source files end in ".coffee".

 The main library file for Agentscript is agentscript.js (or